 You might use Amazon Prime for the amazing deals and other perks.
-But membership also offers access to some exclusive streaming content for kids and adults.
-We searched and found the best educational shows on Amazon Prime.
+But membership also offers access to some exclusive streaming content.
+We searched and found the best educational shows on Amazon Prime that are perfect for using as supplemental content whether you are teaching online or in person!
 Check out our choices below.

 Best Educational Amazon Prime Shows for Elementary School

 Your animal-obsessed students will love this documentary series.

 Want artistic renderings of classic children’s stories?
 In each short episode, an artist helps students visualize classic stories, from Country Mouse and City Mouse to The Goose That Laid the Golden Egg.

 What an interesting premise: A rockstar dog can’t perform until a story has been read to him.
 If that’s not enough, there are some awesome celebrity cameos!

 Give your students a glimpse of what everyday life is like in other parts of the world.
 These 13-minute episodes are a great way to fill any gaps in the day and get in a lesson on culture and geography.
 And students will get a look at remote places they’ve likely never heard of.